 Wellness is generally defined as “the active process of becoming aware and making choices towards a healthy and fulfilling life”.
-Senior citizen health and wellness doesn’t necessarily mean being free from illnesses or diseases, although being physically healthy is vital to a good quality of life.
+Senior wellness doesn’t necessarily mean being free from illnesses or diseases, although being physically healthy is vital to a good quality of life.
 However, you should also be well in all the dimensions of wellness: mentally, socially, spiritually and emotionally.

 Maintaining an optimal level of wellness in all aspects of one’s life is crucial as we age.
 Today’s seniors are living longer, healthier lives because they have been armed with the knowledge of what living healthy truly means.
 Wellness for seniors now involves a more mainstream approach to living longer and healthier lives.

 It’s for this reason that life plan communities now commonly offer a variety of senior wellness programs.
 The goal is to ensure that residents are living an active, healthy lifestyle through engaging activities, no matter what their current state of health may be.
-These programs may involve physical activities like yoga and Tai Chi or regularly scheduled events to keep seniors socially active and their minds occupied.
+These senior wellness programs may involve physical activities like yoga and Tai Chi or regularly scheduled events to keep seniors socially active and their minds occupied.

 Studies have shown that exercise is safe and necessary for seniors, and can help increase strength and mobility while decreasing the risk of falls, which are the leading cause of injury among seniors.
 Successful aging for the body includes a variety of wellness programs for seniors through access to our fitness center and guidance through proper health education.
 Residents can enjoy classes like Tai Chi, Zumba Gold, and even Lawn Games.
 Click here for more information on successful aging for the body at Concordia.

 Our souls need to stay refreshed as we age, too.
 At Concordia, our mission is to uphold Christian values while meeting the needs of residents of all faiths.
 We offer a Morning Devotional with staff and residents to ensure you’re starting your day off right.
 We also have caregiver support meetings so caregivers can connect with others who truly understand the journey.
-To lean more about our spiritual class offerings, click here.
+To lean more about our spiritual senior wellness offerings, click here.

 Concordia Life Care Community offers cultural, social, recreational and other educational activities to help keep our residents actively engaged in life.
 Our new Lifestyles Coordinator is developing innovative opportunities to engage residents and the community at large.
 We also have a fully stocked library with internet access, a creative arts studio, and a cards and game room to ensure that we truly have something for everyone.

-Also meet out Wellness staff
+Also meet our Wellness staff!

 Concordia is pleased to announce our new relationship with Mercy Hospital and the new arrival of our on-site Mercy Clinic, staffed by Mercy Hospital and offering the same high quality service as any Mercy Clinic in the area.